brightsign/brightsign-npu-voice-extension/README.md

 **RetinaFace-based gaze detection** - detects faces and determines if people are looking at the screen.

-**Whisper encoder-decoder voice recognition** - transcribes speech to text in real-time when user speaks.
+**Whisper encoder-decoder voice recognition** - Gaze detection triggers audio capture and runs the Whisper model to transcribe speech to text in real-time when users speak.

 **NPU acceleration** - runs both AI models simultaneously on NPU.